- Ayutthaya Railway Station is located on the East side of the river 3.1 km walking distance from Bang Lan Night Market in the centre of Ayutthaya.

 Ayutthaya Railway Station is located 44 miles (71 km) from Bangkok.
 All trains travelling on the Northern and North Eastern lines come through here – over 70 day and they all stop here.
 Its a relatively short distance to Bangkok and many people use the station for day trips to the historical park, which is why the station was built in the first place.
 At one point in time Ayutthaya is thought to have been the largest city in the world and the historical park contains a number of very impressive, if poorly preserved, temples built and used by this prosperous ancient community.
 An invading Burmese army destroyed much of the temple complexes when they ransacked the city in 1767.

-Train Schedule from Ayutthaya to Chiang Mai
+Train Times from Ayutthaya to Chiang Mai

+Ayutthaya railway station is not located in the historic town centre.
+It is 4.4 km walking distance from the historical park to the East and on the other side of Pa Sak river.
 Outside the train station there are normally many tuks tuks waiting for passengers.
 Expect to pay around 100 THB to go to the historical park, or other point within the old city.
 The journey time is around 10 minutes.

 Advance tickets are available for purchase in the ticket hall on the right side of the station as you enter.
 If you want to purchase a ticket as a foreigner you need to to show your passport.
 You can turn up and buy a ticket on the day for 3rd class seats or the slower standard trains, however, if you want a sleeper (advisable for the long journey up to Chiang Mai or Nongkhai) or a 2nd class seat for one of the faster sprinter or express, you should book in advance.
 If your onward journey is to trip to Pak Chong or Nakhon Ratchasima advance ticket purchase is not always possible on the normal trains, however, because the journey is only short 3rd class seats are sufficiently comfortable.